Please note that this is an invitation only event.

 King’s College London, King’s Digital Lab

-- Clare Birchall, Department of English, King’s College London
+- Clare Birchall, (Reader in Contemporary Culture, King’s College London)

 - Seda Gurses (Leuven University and Postdoctoral Research Associate at Princeton University)